-How To Install The Phillips Hue Plugin For Kodi
+How To Install The Philips Hue Plugin For Kodi

-- Finally once you locate where you saved the zip file from above click on it or highlight and select OK.
+- Browse to where you saved the zip file above and hit enter.

-You should get a confirmation that the Kodi Phillips Hue plugin has been installed in the lower right corner of the screen.
+You should get a confirmation that the Kodi Philips Hue plugin has been installed in the upper right corner of the screen.
 Now it’s time to configure the plugin settings.

 Make sure to follow the exact same steps as above but this time install the Kodi add-on script.module.requests.zip file instead.
 You need to install both only if you are planning on using the Ambilight feature of this plugin.

-How To Configure the Kodi Phillips Hue Addon
+How To Configure the Kodi Philips Hue Addon